How to Build Your Own ChatGPT or Any LLM

 Data that the model is expected to handle accurately is selected.
 This involves searching for examples and exercises that are relevant and representative of the type of information the model should be able to process.

-Generalization of data:
+Generalization of the data:

 Weight of the dataset:

-Establishment of criteria for acceptable responses:
+Establishment of acceptable response criteria:

-Issue: Hallucinations
+Issues: Hallucinations

 During the development of an LLM, one of the challenges that has arisen is the phenomenon of hallucinations.
-This phenomenon refers to when the language model responds with information that is not true or is invented.
+This phenomenon refers to when the language model responds with information that is not true or is fabricated.

 Step 3: Reinforcement Learning from Human Feedback (RLHF)